4lPeReZ/simulacro-prueba-1/README.md

-# simulacro-prueba-1
-How to resolve a simulation of a technical test
+# How to resolve a simulation of technical test